C23-PS026/Bangkit-2023-C23-PS026/README.md

-# Cloud Computing Team

-This repository contains RESTful API system to act as communication bridge between Machine Learning Models and Mobile Application (Android)
+# Backend API

+On Cloud Computing Team, we build RESTful API to allow communication between Android App and Machine Learning Model.
+User needs to be authenticated (via Android App) to be able to call API method.

+## Requirements

+These are the tools and dependencies used in the system:

+- NodeJS
+- Express
+- Firebase (Authentication, Storage)

+..and some of the others you can check in [package.json](package.json)